cessdel/cessdel.github.io/README.md

 ---

-## Hobbies e Intereses
+## Hobbies and Interests

-Fuera del ámbito profesional, disfruto de actividades que enriquecen mi vida personal:
+Outside the professional realm, I enjoy activities that enrich my personal life:

-- 📸 **Fotografía**: Capturar momentos especiales y jugar con la luz.
+- 📸 **Photography**: Capturing special moments and playing with light.
-- 📚 **Literatura**: Disfruto de la lectura sobre temas variados, desde ficción hasta desarrollo personal.
+- 📚 **Literature**: I enjoy reading on various topics, from fiction to personal development.
-- 🎧 **Música**: Me apasiona la música.
+- 🎧 **Music**: Music is a big passion.
-- 🧠 **Psicología**: Me interesa la comprensión del comportamiento humano y el desarrollo de hábitos positivos.
+- 🧠 **Psychology**: I’m interested in understanding human behavior and developing positive habits.
-- ✍️ **Escritura**: Reflexiones personales, ideas y notas sobre el mundo que me rodea.
+- ✍️ **Writing**: Personal reflections, ideas, and notes on the world around me.

 ---

-## Contacto
+## Contact

 - ✉️ **Email**: [cesardelgadocardona@gmail.com](mailto:tcesardelgadocardona@gmail.com)
 - 🔗 **LinkedIn**: [linkedin.com/in/cessdel](https://www.linkedin.com/in/cessdel/)